Betsimisaraka/portfolio-gatsby/README.md

 This portfolio is made with Gatsby.
 I got the template from Gatsby and then I modified all of the contents including texts and images.

 You can see the list of my projects in the home page and a little bit information about me.
-Projects details page contains the description, screenshots, link to demo and source code.
+Project detail page contains the description, screenshots, link to demo and source code.

 ## Overview